 Annual review meetings should be held in the winter quarter for fourth-year students and in the spring quarter for students in their fifth year and beyond.
 Students are responsible for scheduling the annual meetings with their committee.
-The annual review forms must be signed by all committee members.
-A copy of the annual review form will be kept in each student's IBiS program file.
 The student's Individual Development Plan should be updated at the time of the annual review and shared with the committee in advance of each meeting.